By Paul Taylor

 It also explains how to treat both conditions at the same time using either a drug-based or natural approach.

 The hormone dihydrotestosterone (DHT) contributes to the hair loss process.
-But, despite this, the body increases (upregulates) DHT levels to the scalp in an attempt to restore hair growth back to normal.
+However, despite this, the body increases* (upregulates) DHT levels to the scalp in an attempt to restore hair growth back to normal.

-Very bad dandruff can develop from hair loss in this way and can persist, becoming a chronic condition alongside the hair loss that caused it.
+can develop from hair loss in this way and then persist, becoming a chronic condition alongside the hair loss that caused it.

 If your hair loss continues and extensive baldness develops, any related dandruff problem you have should subside.